DavideGrecoGit/3D-reconstruction-under-occlusion/plan.md

     * Evaluation of Masking + Inpainting + base Pix2Vox on Pix3D
     * Document the results and plot the relative graphs
 - **Week 20**
-    * Additional week for solving unexpected issues
+    * Fine-Tuning Pix3D models
-    * Otherwise, plan how to combine mask + inpainting + Pix2Vox in a single model and start working on it
+    * Use of LambdaStack for generating inpainting datasets
 - **Week 21**
-    * Additional week for solving unexpected issues
+    * Perform inpainting experiments
-    * Otherwise, combine the model and solve the relative issues
+    * Perform fine-tuning experiments
 - **Week 22**
     * If no additional issues arose, start background training of combined model
     * Collect final results, re-organise data and write dissertation